huggingface/blog/reformer.md

  \\( {}^{2} \\) To be more exact the query vectors within a bucket are sorted according to their original order.
 This means if, *e.g.* the vectors \\( \mathbf{q}_1, \mathbf{q}_3, \mathbf{q}_7 \\) are all hashed to bucket 2, the order of the vectors in bucket 2 would still be \\( \mathbf{q}_1 \\), followed by \\( \mathbf{q}_3 \\) and \\( \mathbf{q}_7 \\).

- \\( {}^3 \\) On a side note, it is to mention the authors put a mask on the query vector \\( \mathbf{q}_i \\) to prevent the vector from attending to itself.
+ \\( {}^3 \\) On a side note, it is to mention the authors put a mask on the query vector \\( \mathbf{q}_{i} \\) to prevent the vector from attending to itself.
 Because the cosine similarity of a vector to itself will always be as high or higher than the cosine similarity to other vectors, the query vectors in shared query key self-attention are strongly discouraged to attend to themselves.